fabianmartins/alienattack.workshop/README.md

 }
 ~~~

-Here is how to do it:

-1. **region**: To find the region is easy.
-Probably you still remember it, or you can get it from the last message of the CDK deployment.
-Optionally, you can go to your console and check the URL.
-It will be like `https://<region>.console.aws.amazon.com`.
+You need to replace the fields with the values related to the environment that you have just deployed using CDK.
+Here is how you get the required values:

-2. **API_ENDPOINT**
+1. **API_ENDPOINT**
   * Go to the AWS console, in the region that you deployed the environment, and then go to the service *API Gateway*.
 You will find an API with the name beginning with the name that you provided at the time of the deployment.
 Click on it.
   		* From Cloud9, to open another window for the AWS console, just go to the meny and click on *AWS Cloud9* --> *Go To Your Dashboard*, and then *Services* --> *API Gateway*.
 You will find your API there.
   * Click on **Stages**.
   * Click on **prod**.
   * At the top of the screen, on the right, you will see the **INVOKE URL**.
 It has the format `https://<API Id>.execute-api.<region>.amazonaws.com/prod`.
 When copying it to the required field in the awsconfig.js, don't forget to add the */v1/* at the end.

+2. **region**: You can extract the region from the API_ENDPOINT, from the last message of the CDK deployment, or you can even go to your console and check the URL.
+It will be like `https://<region>.console.aws.amazon.com`.

 3. **APPNAME**: This one is easy.
-Just copy the values that you selected for *envName*, **BUT MAKE SURE TO USE UPPERCASE**.
+Just copy the value that you have selected for *envName*, **BUT MAKE SURE TO USE UPPERCASE**.
 So, for instance, if you selected *r2d2* for envName, then the value for this field will be *R2D2*.

 If you did everything correclty, your aws_config.js file will be similar to this: